MimsySith/pairs-game/README.md

 ## Features

-I have included a number of features in this game, including:
+I have included a few features in this game, including:

 - Optional sound effects which are turned off by default
 - A scoring system based on golf (and why not?)
-- Keyboard navigation
 - Different difficulty levels
-- An option for a time limit to "play against the clock"